 But some situations in field services are actually urgent, and others are mission-critical.
 What these look like will vary depending on the nature of your clients, of course, but here’s a relevant example in the quick service restaurant (QSR) space.

 An outdated POS terminal can start as a nuisance.
-But eventually it will grow into an urgent need, one that’s slowing down the sales process and hurting profits.
+But eventually, it will grow into an urgent need, one that’s slowing down the sales process and hurting profits.
 Wait long enough, and that terminal will break permanently or no longer be capable of executing core functions.
 Now it’s mission-critical: the restaurant cannot succeed without an upgrade.

 Similarly, a network infrastructure outage 20 years ago might have ranged from nuisance to semi-urgent.
 But for most operators today, an extended outage jumps straight to mission-critical.

-Prioritizing your deployment schedule by level of urgency should allow you to keep clients functioning, even if you can’t get to those “nice to have” projects as quickly as your clients are hoping for.
+Prioritizing your deployment schedule by the level of urgency should allow you to keep clients functioning, even if you can’t get to those “nice to have” projects as quickly as your clients are hoping for.

 The First Come, First Served Approach